 The main incentive for body brokers, (kickbacks) became illegal by Federal Law in 2018.

 On October 24th, 2018, President Donald J. Trump signed the SUPPORT for Patients and Communities Act into law.
 This was a massive set of over 120 different bills from congress, aimed at fighting the opioid epidemic.
 An important part of this legislation, (in regards to body brokering) was the “Eliminating Kickbacks in Recovery Act (see 18 U.S.C. §220).
 This act was aimed directly at the substance abuse treatment industry, its employees and private, third-party body brokers.

 This bill extended the federal anti-kickback statute (AKS) [see: 42 U.S.C.
-1320a-7b(b)] to regulate private clinical treatment facilities, laboratories or sober living homes.
+1320a-7b(b)] to regulate private clinical treatment facilities, laboratories, or sober living homes.
 The original AKS statute prohibits any exchange of remuneration (anything of value) for referrals to services, payable by a federal program, like Medicare or Medicaid.
 Now, with the passage of the SUPPORT Act, anti-kickback laws can apply to programs paid for by private insurance, but only those in the drug rehabilitation field.

-The stiff, $200,000 dollar fine and possibility of up to 10 years in prison for providing or receiving financial incentive for referring patients to a drug treatment facility should have solved the problem, right?
+The stiff, $200,000 dollar fine and the possibility of up to 10 years in prison for providing or receiving a financial incentive for referring patients to a drug treatment facility should have solved the problem, right?
 Actually, because this law was directly aimed at ending the practice of body-brokering in the drug rehabilitation industry, it seems everyone thinks that patient brokers are now a thing of the past.
 This statement couldn’t be farther from the truth, as we explain why in part 2 of our “Drug Rehab Recruiters” series.